Bronchiolitis and Lower Respiratory Infections in Children

-Your child will have a lot of mucus in the nose and lungs.
-The following are the most common symptoms of bronchiolitis.
-However, each child may experience symptoms differently.
-Symptoms may include:
+A child with bronchiolitis will have a lot of mucus in their nose and lungs.
+While each child may experience different symptoms, the most common symptoms of bronchiolitis include:

-- Fever, a sign of the body fighting the infection
+- Fever, which is a sign of the body fighting the infection

-- Harsh cough that often worsens as the condition progresses because of the swelling of the breathing tubes
+- Harsh cough that often gets worse as the condition progresses because of the swelling of the breathing tubes

 - Decreased appetite (infants may not eat well)